Improving early cancer diagnosis for Black communities

 Black men have a 1 in 4 chance of getting prostate cancer, and it’s 1 in 8 for white men.

 Whilst there is a lot of work being done globally to understand these differences we are committed to reducing the impact of prostate cancer on our Black communities.
-That’s why, we are asking all Black men aged 45 and over, to contact their GP practice and ask for a PSA blood test.
+That’s why, we are asking all Black men aged 45 and over, to talk to their GP practice and discuss having a PSA blood test.

-GP practices across South London are aware of the campaign, and ready to book Black men 45 plus for a PSA blood test.
+GP practices across South East London are aware of the campaign, and ready to discuss having a PSA blood test with Black men 45 plus.
 However, if your practice isn’t aware of the campaign, please draw their attention to this website.

 You can also find out more about the PSA blood test here.